 We will continue to update this page and our community as things progress and change.
 Also, all our faculty and staff will be available throughout the closure to answer your questions.
 Even though our we will be off-campus, we will be working remotely to provide as much support and continuity as possible.
 Please connect with us via email.

 We thank you so much for your continued support, patience, and cooperation.
 Wishing everyone health and safety during this time.

 - School will transition to remote learning starting Monday, March 16, 2020

-- Parent-Teacher Conferences, which were scheduled for March 19-20 are cancelled and we have tentatively rescheduled these conferences for April 2 and 3, which were planned teacher-in service days.
-We will provide more updates in the coming days about sign-ups.
+- Parent-Teacher Conferences, are rescheduled for April 2 and 3, which were planned teacher-in service days.
 Please know that we will make every effort to accommodate you and your schedules, given the disruptions.

 - All activities at Northern Light will be impacted by our school closure, which includes any team-related activities, along with our extended day program (both early care and aftercare)